A Letter from our President | Update on our Mission and Programs During the COVID-19 Pandemic

 OCRA’s Advocacy Day took place in early March, which allowed our dedicated crew of 65 survivors, caregivers and supporters to get our message out to 125 legislators on Capitol Hill just before the government’s attention turned to COVID-19.
 We’re so grateful to them, and to those who took the time to listen to their stories and experiences.
 Here’s what they fought for.

 If you’re an ovarian cancer patient and are feeling overwhelmed by the news, and unsure of what it means for you, remember that help is just a phone call away.
-You can call 212-268-1002 and ask to speak with our oncology social worker, who is available to chat Monday through Friday.
-If she misses your call she’ll get back to you within 24 hours.
+You can call 212-268-1002 and ask to speak with our Patient Support team, who are available to chat Monday through Friday.
+If we misses your call, we will get back to you within 24 hours.

 Need a listening ear?
 Find connection through our Woman to Woman peer support program.
 It’s completely virtual and open to all gynecologic cancer patients.
 Just fill out a form telling us a little bit about yourself, and we’ll match you with a trained mentor who will offer the kind of support and comfort that can only be found in someone with their own experience with a gynecologic cancer.
 You’ll be able to chat with your mentor over the phone, through Skype, or email message.

 Want to be a Woman to Woman mentor to someone newly diagnosed?
 Send us an email.

 Ovarian Cancer Research Continues

 As much of the scientific community rightly, and heroically, focuses on unlocking the mysteries of the novel coronavirus, we know that discoveries in ovarian cancer simply cannot wait!
 While the day-to-day life of OCRA researchers may have changed, we know that they remain — like us — devoted to advancing the cause.
 Stay on the lookout for profiles of some of the outstanding researchers we’re currently funding.